omonimus1/competitive-programming/Lectures/data-structures/Lecture14.md

 5. Find strongly connected components.
 6. Solve puzzles with only one solution.

+## DFS: Depth first search

-**DFS** is an algorith for traversing o searching in a tree or graph data structure.
+It is an algorith for traversing o searching in a tree or graph data structure.
 The algorithm starts at the root node(select some arbitrary node as the root in case of the graph) and explores as far as possible along each branch before backtracking.

 Mind that:
-* Unlne trees, a graph may contains cycles.
+* Unlike trees, a graph may contains cycles.
 We use so boolean visited array.

 Generally, with DFS we have :